 3. Benefits For Epilepsy Sufferers

-Epilepsy is a brain disorder in which a person feel convulsion and seizures are series of disturbed brain action.
+Epilepsy is a brain disorder in which a person feels convulsion and seizures are a series of disturbed brain action.
 Epilepsy generally takes place when permanent changes in brain tissue affect the brain to be too excitable and send out abnormal signals.

-Bacopa or so-called Brahmi can be beneficial in these conditions due to its active compounds called “Bacoside A” that has shown to combat the brain changes related with epilepsy.
+Bacopa or so-called Brahmi can be beneficial in these conditions due to its active compounds called “Bacoside A” that has shown to combat the brain changes related to epilepsy.
 It not only protects the areas of the brain responsible for serotonin uptake but also helps to stabilize the neurotransmitter.
-In addition Brahmi extracts do have a property that regulates the calcium flux across cell membrane channels.
+In addition, Brahmi extracts do have a property that regulates the calcium flux across cell membrane channels.

 How To Eat Brahmi Leaves: Boil leaf juice of brahmi (Bacopa Monnieri) with classified butter, take 4 ml of it twice a day.